Vadim152/Fallow-Earth/README.md

 For simple drag panning without zooming, use the `CameraDragController` script.
 Hold the left mouse button or touch the screen with one finger and move to pan the view, just like dragging a photo around.

+## Area Selection

+`AreaSelectionController` lets you drag out a rectangle after holding the left mouse button (or a finger on mobile) for a short delay.
+Once the delay passes, a translucent green box appears to show the area being selected.
+Releasing the button logs the world-space bounds of the rectangle.